 In addition to the Web Content Management System (WCMS), the Office of Information Technology provides several complimentary tools to assist teams with organizing information and promoting collaboration.
 Deciding whether you need a blog, wiki, website or a knowledgebase can be tricky.
 To assist in the decision-making process, please consult our chart here.

 Blogs, a blending of the words "web" and "log," are a type of website used for writing articles, journaling and posting images to the Internet in an easy-to-use manner.

 At UCO, our blog service is known as Broncho Blogs, and popular uses include departmental marketing, classroom projects and recruitment.
 Unlike wikis, which are team-oriented and focus on collaboration, blogs are usually directed towards a mass audience and gather feedback through reader comments.

 Rich with editing features and enhancements known as "widgets" and "plug-ins", Broncho Blogs make the blogging experience fun and exciting.
-Enhancements are added regularly, such as the recent update enabling Broncho Bloggers to compose posts directly from most mobile devices, such as BlackBerry and iPhone.
+Enhancements are added regularly, such as the recent update enabling Broncho Bloggers to compose posts directly from most mobile devices.
 Please review the Broncho Blogs guidelines, available here.

-If you would like to learn more about how Broncho Blogs can enhance your classroom experience, complete this form or contact the UCO Technology Resource Center 405-974-5595, Lillard Administration Building, Room 101.
+If you would like to learn more about how Broncho Blogs can enhance your classroom experience, please complete this form.

 Wiki Central is a free web-based collaborative resource available all UCO Faculty members.
 By utilizing a Wiki Central "space" (our name for a single wiki) in your classroom, you open the door to new directions in learning, facilitation of teamwork and a new way to monitor learning.